 Complete!

-2. Install the MySQL or MariaDB server packages along with the dependencies.
+2. Install either MySQL or MariaDB package from the repository.

 Last metadata expiration check: 0:03:24 ago on Sun 12 Feb 2023 06:37:41 AM +08.